RandomInternetPreson/Lucid_Autonomy/README.md

 ## Overview

 Welcome to Lucid_Autonomy!
-This (still very much expeimental) extension is designed to enable a Large Language Model (LLM) to interact autonomously with a computer.
+This (still very much expeimental, and only tested on Linux, there may be directory / vs \ issues in the code on windows) extension is designed to enable a Large Language Model (LLM) to interact autonomously with a computer.
 It leverages various models and tools to detect objects on the screen, process images, and perform actions such as moving the mouse, clicking, typing text, and pressing keys.

 The extension is designed to work within the text-generation-webui ecosystem, a powerful web-based interface for running large language models locally.
 It enhances the capabilities of Oobabooga's [text-generation-webui](https://github.com/oobabooga/text-generation-webui) by allowing the LLM to interact with the user's computer, effectively giving it the ability to perform tasks that would otherwise require human intervention.